 Why choose this course?

-You’ll explore various new and exciting areas in this degree.
-Rest assured, we are with you all the way.
+While you explore various new and exciting areas in this degree, we will be with you all the way.
 You’ll get a personal tutor, who’ll support you in gaining subject-specific skills in scientific writing, data interpretation, and communication.
 Take advantage of peer support too in group workshops.
 Share your breakthroughs and discuss patient case studies.
-This programme is the stepping-stone into a wide range of scientific careers.
+This programme is the stepping-stone into a wide range of scientific careers in the Health-care Industry.
+We also have students graduating to take up places at Medical School and on Masters and PhD programmes at top British universities.
+We are proud of our professional and aspiring pharmacologists, and we are very proud of our degree.
 You’ll also gain plenty of transferable skills to enter broader fields like teaching or business if you prefer.

 Get in touch

 Pharmacology covers all aspects of drugs and their uses as medicines.
 You’ll learn how new drugs are discovered and tested.
 You’ll understand why they are effective in treating disease.
 You’ll explore how they work at a whole body, tissue, and receptor protein level.
 Governments and companies spend billions of pounds on pharmacological research.
 The demand for well-trained pharmacology graduates is fierce.
 We’ll teach you what you need to know to be a highly sought-after employee in the industry.

 Your first year is about building a solid foundation in bioscience.
 You’ll study alongside students from other disciplines.
 You’ll obtain an initial grounding in chemistry, molecular biology and genetics, microbiology, and human physiology with pharmacology.
 You’ll learn how to describe physiological processes in the body.
 This will be at cell, tissue, organ and organism level.
 Your theory will be backed up with extensive practical work to develop key laboratory skills.